jeduardo/springboot-demo-app/README.md

 * APP_FLYWAY_ENABLED (optional): whether Flyway-based migrations should be executed during boot.
 If left out, it will be enabled by default.

+*Note: If no database configuration is specified, the application will start on a single-shot execution mode using a memory-backed database that will be erased when it is stopped.*

 ## Database migration

 Before running the application, the database must be setup.
 There are built-in migration